 UK Snow Maps Show 24-Hour May Blizzard Reaching Leicester

-Forecasters predict the heaviest snowfall will be concentrated across central and eastern Scotland, particularly around Glasgow and Aberdeen.
-Scattered snow flurries are also expected in Manchester, Cumbria, and Leicester.
-In addition to snow, intermittent rainfall is forecast across much of the UK on Sunday evening, including near London in the southeast.
+The heaviest snowfall is expected across central and eastern Scotland, around Glasgow and Aberdeen, with scattered flurries in Manchester, Cumbria, and Leicester.
+Intermittent rainfall is also predicted across much of the UK on Sunday evening, including near London in the southeast.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list